 Step Three: Write the Business Case

-Writing a business case is crucial because it will not just help you get a budget, but it will help you to:
+Writing a business case for DAM implementation is crucial because it will not just help you get a budget, but it will help you to:

 - Understand what functionality you really need, and what you can do without.